Skip to content

 Short answers, pulled from the story.

-Why did Erwin Schrödinger leave Germany in 1933 and where did he go next?
+Why did Erwin Schrödinger leave Germany and eventually settle in Dublin?